micro-os-plus/drtm/README.md

 Regardless of the actual implementation, the only way GDB can construct the list of threads is by reading specific locations in the target memory.
 The addresses of these locations are generally provided by the linker, as the values of some public/global symbols, so the GDB server needs a method to get the values of certain symbols from the debugged ELD.

-Depending on the actual implementaion of the GDB server, this might be very simple or somehow tricky.
+Depending on the actual implementation of the GDB server, this might be very simple or somehow tricky.

 The idea is that the GDB server, as the name implies, is... a server, i.e. it responds to requests from the GDB client, so it cannot directly call the GDB client (which has the symbols loaded from the ELF file) and ask for the value of a given symbol, and a more elaborate protocol is required.